mskraban/project_assignment/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Provided instructions how to setup and run package on your computer.
+I used xampp on windows, so I placed project to ```xampp/httdocs``` folder

 ### Prerequisites